 Once I hit on this idea I was surprised by how much it started to resonate with me.
 Love it or hate it, it works for me.
 At periods of high stress or anxiety in my life, I have often reminded myself “this too shall pass”.
 And here lies the crux.
 Often the sad truth in hard times is that the only way is through.
 We have to hold tight, keep calm and carry on.
 Or any other epithets you choose to apply.

-Another well-known mantra, thanks to Finding Nemo, is ‘just keep swimming’ which I have adapted for the purpose of this blog.
+Another well-known mantra, thanks to Finding Nemo, is ‘just keep swimming’ .
 To me ‘just keep swimming’ implies plain sailing.
 Blue skies.
 Calm seas.
 Perhaps it’s because I’ve always loved swimming.
 It’s something I associate with relaxation and holidays.
 A sense of liberty in the water.
 Weightlessness.

 Take it Back to the Breath